KohlbacherLab/bwhc-backend/docker/README.md

 Docker components for the bwHC Backend (adapted from [https://github.com/CCC-MF/docker-bwHealthCloud/blob/main/Backend.Dockerfile](https://github.com/CCC-MF/docker-bwHealthCloud/blob/main/Backend.Dockerfile)).

 The image contains the [backend app](https://github.com/KohlbacherLab/bwHC-REST-API-Gateway/tree/master) as obtained from the "sbt dist" task.
-It is usable 'as is'; site-specific customization is performed through evironment variables and externally provided config files.
+It is usable 'as is'; site-specific customization is performed through environment variables and externally provided config files.

 ## Registry